etruong42/etruong42.github.com/_posts/2013-4-1-Javascript-for-NET-Java-devs.md

 <h3><em>Type coercion</em> or <em>treating something that is not a conditional as a conditional</em></h3>

 {% highlight javascript+django %}
-var SOMETHING = function() { /*...*/ }
+var myFunction = function() { /*...*/ }
-if(SOMETHING) { /* code will execute */}
+if(myFunction) { /* code will execute */}
 {% endhighlight %}

 JavaScript does not return type errors, either at compile time or runtime.
 When a JavaScript application tries to treat a variable as a conditional, even if that variable is not a conditional, JavaScript will <em>coerce</em> the variable into a conditional.
-We can see that we declared the above variable SOMETHING as a function.
+We can see that we declared the above variable myFunction as a function.
 The application as written above will execute the code within the if-block because a function coerced into a boolean will have the value of true.
 We can see type coercion at play again when the below coerces the 1 into a string type.

 {% highlight javascript+django %}
 console.log(1 + " apple"); //prints out "1 apple" to the console